spearwolf/picimo/website/src/pages/docs/tags/pi-canvas/en.md

 With the *framebuffer attributes* you can control the size of the internal framebuffer.
 These attributes are normally only useful for debugging or testing.
+But they exist and can therefore also be used.

 | Framebuffer Attribute | Default Value | Description |
 |-----------------------|---------------|-------------|